 I believe we can apply some key principles of technological development to solve the communications conundrum as well.
 This includes rapid-prototyping of voice and tone to identify the most accessible context in which to present information so as to start a conversation.

-For example, many museums are keen to collect personal reflections around individual objects and artifacts to create a new kinds of narratives for their collections.
+For example, many museums are keen to collect personal reflections around individual objects and artefacts to create a new kinds of narratives for their collections.
 So how would you introduce the digital archives in social spaces, in a manner that encourages visitors to share their experiences?

 The big picture or central idea here is for museums to re-define their relationship with the public.
 We need to deconstruct this in such a way, that many people can take something away from it and then either join in conversation or even better, take a particular action.
 Which in this case, it is to share their association with a physical object.